9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they’ve achieved:

-Since their founding, Alex’s Lemonade Stand Foundation has raised over $250 million to fight childhood cancer.
+Since their founding, Alex’s Lemonade Stand Foundation has raised over $250 million to fight pediatric cancer.
 They have also funded more than 1,000 projects at 150 institutions across the US and Canada.
 In 2021, their Travel for Care program helped over 400 families and their Super Sibs program reached more than 1,900 siblings of children with cancer.

 Ways to contribute: